twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/you-can-serialize-a-promise-in-react/post.md

 Moving from server to client is as easy as creating a new component in React.
 It's composition on a whole new level.

 Thanks for reading!
-I love talking about React and RSC.
+I love talking about React and RSCs.
 If you have any questions or comments please reach out to me on [Twitter](https://x.com/ryantotweets) or [Bluesky](https://bsky.app/profile/ryantoron.to).